Kartiks133/symptom-disease-predictor/README.md

 # 🩺 Symptom to Disease Predictor

-A full-stack web application that predicts possible diseases based on user-selected symptoms and provides general medication and nutrition suggestions.
+A full-stack web application that predicts possible diseases based on user-selected symptoms and provides general medication and nutrition recommendations.
-Built with modern web technologies and deployed on Vercel.
+The project is designed for informational use and is deployed live on Vercel.

 ---

 ## 📌 Problem Statement

-People often struggle to understand what a combination of symptoms might indicate and what basic steps they can take before consulting a medical professional.
+Many individuals find it difficult to interpret what a combination of symptoms may indicate and what basic steps they can take before seeking medical attention.
-This project aims to provide **informational, non-diagnostic guidance** by mapping symptoms to possible conditions and suggesting general care options.
+This project addresses that gap by offering **non-diagnostic, informational guidance** through symptom-based disease prediction and general care suggestions.

 ---

 ## 🎯 Features

-- Select multiple symptoms through an intuitive UI
+- Multi-symptom selection through an intuitive user interface
-- Predicts top possible diseases using rule-based logic
+- Prediction of possible diseases using rule-based logic
-- Suggests **general (non-prescription) medications**
+- Suggestions for **general, non-prescription medications**
-- Provides nutrition and dietary recommendations
+- Nutrition and dietary recommendations for supportive care
-- Dark-themed, responsive, and user-friendly interface
+- Fully responsive dark-themed UI
-- Deployed on Vercel for easy access
+- Live deployment on Vercel

 ---

 ## 🛠️ Tech Stack

-**Frontend**
+### Frontend
 - Next.js (App Router)
 - React
 - TypeScript
 - Tailwind CSS

-**Backend**
+### Backend
 - Next.js API Routes (Serverless)

-**Deployment**
+### Deployment
 - Vercel

 ---

 ## ⚙️ How It Works

-1. The user selects symptoms from a predefined list.
+1. Users select symptoms from a predefined list.
-2. Each symptom maps to one or more diseases using a rule-based mapping.
+2. Each symptom maps to one or more possible diseases.
 3. Diseases are scored based on symptom overlap.
-4. The top matching diseases are returned with:
+4. The top matching conditions are returned along with:
-   - Confidence score
+   - A confidence score
    - General medication suggestions
-   - Nutrition advice
+   - Nutrition recommendations
-5. Results are displayed in a clean, dark-themed UI.
+5. Results are displayed in a clean, dark-themed interface.

 This approach ensures the system is:
 - Explainable